katsuhisamaruyama/jxplatform2/README.md

 * CFGStore - Provides APIs to create CFGs from Java source code and stores them
 * CFG - Provides information about a CFG
-* CCFG- Provides information about a class control flow graph (CCFG)
+* CCFG - Provides information about a class control flow graph (CCFG)
 * BasicBlock - Provides information about a basic block of a CFG
+* CallGraph - Provides information about a call graph

 Each CFG consists of nodes and edges between two nodes.